lucroselen/exam-softuni/README.md

 npm start

 !!
 It will not start if MongoDB server is not installed and running as a service on the PC !!

+## Notice

+This project has NO test data ready.
+The user should first register and create test data using the built "create post" functionality.
+To see the different views/functionalities on the 'details' page (e.g. owner of posts can edit/delete; non-owner can like/dislike), please switch users.